A slow thaw in frozen US-Iran relations has led to booming oil exports

 Washington has signalled that it is willing to lift sanctions on Iran if Tehran returns to compliance with the JCPOA.
 The nuclear talks have been ongoing for several months, but they have not yet resulted in a breakthrough.

-As the BRICS relations grow, Washington is hoping to drive a wedge in between Tehran’s increasingly warm relations with Beijing and Moscow, and as Iran is as interested in having sanctions lifted as it is in trading with its new friends, that strategy might bear some fruit, which is driving the glacial progress in a détente.
+As the BRICS relations grow, Washington is hoping to drive a wedge in between Tehran’s increasingly warm relations with Beijing and Moscow, and as Iran is as interested in having sanctions lifted as it is in trading with its new friends, that strategy might bear some fruit, which is driving the glacial progress in a possible détente.

 The war in Ukraine has also had an impact on US sanctions policy.
 The US and its allies have imposed severe sanctions on Russia in response to its invasion of Ukraine.
-These sanctions have led to a sharp rise in global energy prices and the US is seen as reluctant to impose further sanctions on Iran, that would reduce supplies of oil further and push prices up further.
+These sanctions have led to a sharp rise in global energy prices and the US is seen as reluctant to impose further sanctions on Iran that would reduce supplies of oil further and push prices up further.
 To an extent, Washington has been forced to ease oil sanctions on Iran as one of the few mechanisms at its disposal for increasing supplies to the international oil market.

 Reports say Brent crude oil and West Texas Intermediate crude oil are both trading above $90 per barrel, as investors prepare for the upcoming OPEC+ meeting and monitor the war in Ukraine.